-From the beginning of their very creation, our sari wrap skirts have always been crafted out of 100% upcycled materials.
-Each of our handmade skirts are created by our artisans - this provides not only sustainable jobs, but sustainable fashion for our planet.
+Since their creation, our sari wrap skirts have always been crafted out of 100% upcycled materials.
+Our artisans hand-make each of our one-of-a-kind skirt - this provides not only sustainable jobs, but sustainable fashion for our planet.

 Where does the fabric come from?

 Our fabric is sourced in a few ways.
-The main way that we receive fabric is by our manufacturers going from door to door and offering kitchen utensils or appliances in exchange for unwanted saris.
-Saris are a Southeast Asian garment, made typically from silk, that are wrapped around a person's body.
+The primary way we receive fabric is by our manufacturers going from door to door and offering kitchen utensils or appliances in exchange for unwanted saris.
+A sari is a Southeast Asian garment, made typically from silk, that are wrapped around a person's body.

-Some of our fabric is collected from factory run off that would otherwise go into our artisans' local landfills.
-Our focus on slow fashion ensures that we are saving as much fabric as possible and less fabric is being thrown away in our artisan's communities.
+Some of our fabric is collected from factory runoff that would otherwise go into our artisans' local landfills.
+Our focus on slow fashion ensures that we are saving as much fabric as possible and that less fabric is being thrown away in our artisan's communities.

-These fabrics are predominantly made out of 80% silk and 20% polyester, and since these are well-loved and reclaimed, the fabric may have small blemishes- don't we all!
-When you're purchasing one of our skirts, you are not buying something off the rack that has never been touched.
+These fabrics are predominantly made out of 80% silk and 20% polyester, and since these are well-loved and reclaimed, the material may have small blemishes- don't we all?
+When purchasing one of our skirts, you are not buying something off the rack that has never been touched.
 With your purchase, you are giving someone a better quality of life, as well as receiving a stunning recycled skirt!

 Once the recycled fabric is gathered, it is sorted into 4 categories.
 After they are categorized, they are laundered and inspected once again.
 The clean saris are then given to our artisans, who use the fabric to create our wrap skirts, scarves, and yarn, depending on their category.